 Tip 3: Visit Your Vet

 Respiratory conditions should be treated according to the advice of a veterinarian.
 Kennel cough can make your dog cough alongside sighing.
-Provide appropriate medications to your dogs suggested by your veterinarian
+Provide appropriate medications to your dogs as suggested by your veterinarian.

 Dogs get lethargic, and that makes them sigh frequently.
 As your dogs get older, the risk of heart disease also rises.
 Treatment is the only solution to that.